-In fact, when folks contact me to recommend a Sunset Country walleye lake for their upcoming vacation I always tell them to think of Northwestern Ontario as a giant ice cream cone, with the well-known waters being the chopped nuts, cherries and sprinkles dusted on top.
+In fact, when folks contact me to recommend a Sunset Country walleye lake for their upcoming vacation I always tell them to think of Northwestern Ontario as a giant ice cream cone, with the well-known waters being the chopped nuts, cherries, and sprinkles dusted on top.

 The topping's decadently delicious, but so is the creamy, soft chocolate filling and the crunchy waffle cone.
-Those tens of thousands of slightly smaller lakes and rivers hidden just beneath the icing waiting for your tongue to savor and explore them.
+Those tens of thousands of slightly smaller lakes and rivers are hidden just beneath the icing waiting for your tongue to savor and explore them.

 Indeed, I have it on good authority that the person who first said "the world is your oyster" was a walleye angler summing up the wondrous array of opportunities awaiting anglers in Northwestern Ontario's Sunset Country.

-Or, wait a minute, was it was a muskie angler?
+Or, wait a minute, was it a muskie angler?
 For the fact of the matter remains, you will find no greater concentration of marquee muskie lakes and rivers than you will discover crammed into this magnificent corner of Northwestern Ontario.

-Let me drop a couple of names to remind you: Rainy Lake, Lake of the Woods, Rowan Lake, Manitou Lake, Cedar Lake, Thaddeus Lake, Indian Lake, Eagle Lake, Wabigoon Lake, Lac Seul and the Winnipeg River.
+Let me drop a couple of names to remind you: Rainy Lake, Lake of the Woods, Rowan Lake, Manitou Lake, Cedar Lake, Thaddeus Lake, Indian Lake, Eagle Lake, Wabigoon Lake, Lac Seul, and the Winnipeg River.
 I bet more 30-, 40-, and near 50-pound fish are collectively caught in these lakes each year than in the rest of the world combined.